nraffa/about-me/resume/readme.md

 ### Five1 @ Data Scientist (Feb.
 2024 - Present)
 - Leading the topic Generative AI in the company.
+- Generated and conducted Workshops for clients as Pre-Sales activity, leading to the acquirement of projects for the company.
 - Currently working in multiple Generative AI projects, focus points on advanced RAG Systems and Multi-Agentic designed applications using Langgraph.
 - Engaged in various data science projects in as consultant, focusing on ML-related tasks, delivering solutions to clients.